Najsłabsze ogniwo

-Najsłabsze ogniwo was the Polish version of the game show Weakest Link aired from 1 March 2004 to 22 December 2005 on TVN.
+Najsłabsze ogniwo is the Polish version of the game show Weakest Link aired from 1 March 2004 to 22 December 2005 on TVN.
 The show was hosted by Kazimiera Szczuka.
 The show consisted of seven rounds and a final with 8 contestants against each other for a pot of 27,000 złoty (PLN).
 This show was watched usually by 3 million viewers (average 1.5 million).